 Supplies:

-Cut out the legs and skirt pieces for the base according to the plans.
+Cut out the pieces according to the easy to read cut list in the premium PDF plans.

-Make sure to cut the angles properly.
-To lay out the angled cuts, I like to use a carpenters square.
-Line the edge up with the angled number before drawing your line.
+To lay out the angled cuts, I like to use a speed square.

-Drill pocket holes on the sides of the skirt pieces.
+Drill pocket holes set for 3/4″ thick material on the sides of the skirt pieces.
 Don’t get them too close to the top or the screws can end up poking through the top.

 Repeat with the other skirt and leg pieces so you have 2 assembled pieces.